 Opposite of Smith Gulch another old timer resident, Old Man Armstrong lived in his shack

 A bit further down the canyon, the cabin of One-Eyed Alexander stood by the trail next to a big oak tree, a typical “House By the Side of the Road” for 30 years until the East Fork Rd obliterated it.

 Modern day Heatons Flats

 Billy Heaton.
 When William Tecumseh Heaton first came to the canyon in 1891, he prospected in Coldwater Canyon, the Shoemaker Claim and Good Hope Bar before settling on Peachtree Flat.
 He filed a claim here in 1902, building a crude shack of stone and wood.
 His mine, the Billy Heaton, also known as the Queenie Mine was worked on “everyday, rain or shine” until his death in 1924.
-His daughter, Jane Heaton married Ralph Follows and together they built the most popular resort in the San Gabriels, Follows Resort.
+His daughter, Jane Heaton married Ralph Follows and together they built the most popular resort in the San Gabriels, Follows Camp.
 Heaton’s grandson is our canyon historian, Sedley Peck.
 Peachtree Flat is now known as Heaton Flat, the start of the Bridge to Nowhere hike, where thousands of hikers pass without a clue of its history.

 The old cabin at Heaton Flat Mine.
 Trails Magazine, Summer 1938